evgeniarusak/evgeniarusak.github.io/_pages/about.md

 [**Effective pruning of web-scale datasets based on complexity of concept clusters**](https://openreview.net/forum?id=CtOA9aN8fr)\
 Amro Abbas\*, <ins>Evgenia Rusak</ins>\*, Kushal Tirumala, Wieland Brendel, Kamalika Chaudhuri, Ari S. Morcos, *ICLR 2024*

-We propose a pruning method where we aim to obtain optimal dataset coverage by assessing sample complexity; we report competitive results on the DataComp Medium benchmark and outperform regular OpenCLIP training on LAION with significantly less data.
+We propose a pruning method where we aim to obtain optimal dataset coverage by assessing the complexity of different concepts; we report competitive results on the DataComp Medium benchmark and outperform regular OpenCLIP training on LAION with significantly less data.
 This project has also been presented as an **oral** contribution at the [DataComp Workshop at ICCV 2024](https://www.datacomp.ai/workshop.html).

 [**Does CLIP’s generalization performance mainly stem from high train-test similarity?**](https://openreview.net/forum?id=tnBaiidobu)\